MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.133.md

 *Standard prunes.* Any natural condition prunes:

-(a) That grade “C” or better in accordance with the United States Standards for Grades of Fresh Plums and Prunes; or
+(a) That grade “C,” “U.S. Standard,” or better in accordance with the United States Standards for Grades of Dried Prunes; or

 (b) That meet or exceed the grade standards in effect for the crop year if a Federal Marketing Agreement Dried Prune Order has been established for the area in which the insured crop is grown.